meirbon/tracer/README.md

 ## Features

-- Implements a cache-aligned BVH & 4-way MBVH with the following types: SAH, Binned SAH & Central split
+- Implements a cache-aligned BVH & 4-way MBVH with the following build methods: SAH, Binned SAH & Central split
 - Dynamic objects with support for BVH-refitting and rebuilding (Only on CPU, for now...)
-- Ray & path tracer for CPU
+- Ray & path tracer on CPU
 - OpenCL path tracer on GPU
 - Sphere, plane, torus & triangles on CPU & triangles on GPU
 - Variance reduction: Next Event Estimation & Multiple Importance Sampling